In the USA order online by clicking Loreto Publications

 TESTAMENT

-loss, but no loss of text; has signature at top of Rev. Ignatius Horstmann,
+with some loss, but no loss of text; has signature at top of Rev. Ignatius

-Bishop of Cleveland.
+Horstmann, Bishop of Cleveland.
 Heavily browned.
-Internally lacking pp. 177-180 and
+Internally lacking pp. 177-180

 edition.